July 4th: An Old Newhall Tradition

 "The greased pig and greased pole contests seemed to make the most sport, the pole climbing being continued until finally Robert Poore, of Glendale, managed to overcome the slippery handicap and get the $2.50 prize."

-Evening festivities included a fireworks display on the grounds of Newhall School then a two-room affair south of Tenth Street (Lyons).
+Evening festivities included a fireworks display on the grounds of Newhall School.

 Every year after that, Newhall's Fourth of July festivities just got bigger and bigger.